iamcarrico/nodemosaic/README.md

 * has a title.
 * has a tile image.
 * has "coordinates": an intiger each for row and column between 1 and 1000.
-* most should be of the "story_tile" content type, although "pages" should have these fields to allow actual site pages to show up in the mosaic.
+* most should be of the "mosaic-tile" content type, although "pages" should have these fields to allow actual site pages to show up in the mosaic.
 * is viewable as part of the jQuery Infinite Scroll plugin's generated mosaic
 * is viewable as an actual node showing the full text of the story